AkashKedari/py-projects/Object-Oriented-Programming/README.md

 # Here is a collection of assignments from the class, Object Oriented Programming!

 ### Project
-#### Part 1 - Create an analog style numbers game.
+#### AritmneticGame.py- Create an analog style numbers game.
 User inputs number of problems, number width, and number character

-#### Part 2- Create a checker for even, odd, prime, perfect and abundant numbers.
+#### numbers.py- Create a checker for even, odd, prime, perfect and abundant numbers.

-##### The project files that are together are: arithmetic_game.py and my_functions.py.
-The file numbers.py is the second part of the project.
+### Assignment 6 - Problem 3
+#### This problem is a blackjack game.
+The player is playing with the computer.